iAbhishek91/learnMaven/README.md

 ### Modules

-This is a concept available in multi project, where parent pom mentions these module's properties and dependencies etc are modified by this pom.
+- This is a concept available in multi project, where parent pom mentions these module's properties and dependencies etc are modified by this pom.
+- Each modules will have their own pom.
+- Folder name should be same as the module name.

+> BEST PRACTICES: version of clild POM are managed by parent if they are shared.
+Hence no need to define the <version> under dependencies of child pom.

+### Variables

+we have different types of variables:

+- properties: ${properties}
+- project: ${project.version}

+> BEST PRACTICES: use of same project.version are recommended in multi project.

 ## Maven commands: